hsinghaolee/hsinghaolee.github.io/_pages/about.md

 See more in my [CV](http://hsinghaolee.github.io/files/HsingHaoLee_CV_2025.pdf).

 Apart from research, I live on Boba and animals.
-I say Hi to all the dogs on the street, but my favorite is still my dog [Coffee](http://hsinghaolee.github.io/files/Coffee.jpeg), who lives in Taiwan and is 18 years old now!
+I say Hi to all the dogs on the street, but my favorite is still my dog [Coffee](http://hsinghaolee.github.io/files/Coffee.jpeg).